kemkemG0/kemkemG0/README.md

-🌱 I’m currently learning web-dev, C++, ml.
+🌱 I’m currently learning web-dev, C++.

 ⚡ Fun fact: ...
-When I get bored, a ten-minute sleep will restore my motivation.
+Even when I'm tired, 10 minutes of sleep will restore me to full strength.

 <!-- - 🔭 I’m currently working on ... -->
 <!-- - 👯 I’m looking to collaborate on ... -->